England

 London

-A city where it feels like every street has its own soundtrack.
-I experienced it as a mix of classics and everyday life — walks, parks, and (un)planned wandering.
+A city where it feels like every street has a world of its own.
+I experienced it as a mix of classics and everyday life, with walks, park visits and (un)planned exploring.

-• A longer stay gives you time to discover the city’s hidden corners.
+• A longer stay offers the chance to discover interesting corners of the city.

-• The cultural scene is strong — a real magnet.
+• The cultural scene is well developed and therefore a real mecca.

 • Tradition is present at every step.

-• With a bit of digging, you’ll find “hidden” foodie spots.
+• With a bit of digging, you can discover “hidden” gourmet restaurants.

-The Beatles are inseparable from London’s musical identity
+The Beatles are inseparable from UK’s musical identity

 Music scene